ebuntel/Brainextemp/README.md

 recommened to delete the data after clustering to save memory space.
 The data can always be retrived by the fetch_data method of sequence **Default True**
 * is_collect: boolean whether to collect the RDD as the final result. **Default False**
+* data_slices: the number of slices with which the input data will be chopped up.
+The default value works well on smaller data sets (# row < 20, average length < 400).
+If Pyspark starts to give **maximum task size warnings**.
+Try increase the number of slices (recommended to be a power of 2) **Default 16**

 #### Returns
 Depending on Gcluster object that holds the cluster result.